IanRFerguson/glm-express/README.md

 * `confound_regressors`: Regressors to include from `fmriprep` output
 * `modulators`: Parametric modulators to weight trial type (these should be in your events file)
 * `block_identifier`: Column in your events file that denotes block type; defaults to `null`
-* `design-contrasts`: Your defined contrasts!
+* `design_contrasts`: Your defined contrasts!
 Include as few or as many as you see fit